‘We’re going to be something to reckon with’: How WSU’s offensive line makes the Air Raid soar

-LEWISTON, Idaho — Anthony Gordon will have a lot to digest in his first game as Washington State’s starting quarterback on Saturday against New Mexico State.
+LEWISTON, Idaho — Anthony Gordon will have a lot to digest in his first game as Washington State’s starting quarterback Saturday against New Mexico State.

 But the senior can take comfort that he has an experienced and solid offensive line in front of him, a unit that takes great pride in keeping the quarterback upright.

 The Cougars allowed just 13 sacks last season, down from 44 the year before.
 Some of that can be attributed to Gardner Minshew being more mobile (and perhaps a bit more decisive) than his predecessor, Luke Falk.
-But much of it had to do with the offensive line, which entered last season with question marks after losing All-American tackle Cody O’Connell and guard Cole Madison, now with the Green Bay Packers.
+But much of it had to do with the offensive line, which entered last season with question marks after losing All-America tackle Cody O’Connell and guard Cole Madison, who is now with the Green Bay Packers.

 But as it turns out, there was no reason to worry.